flanpy/drop_drag_contact/README.md

 ## Features :
 Add the ability to drag'n'drop contacts from adressbook to `CC/TO/etc` fields in mail composition.
 ####How it works:
-It add `draggable` and `droppable` classes to desired elements of the mail compose window.
+It simply adds `draggable` and `droppable` classes to desired elements of the mail compose window.

 ## ToDo :
 - [ ] Fix the animation bug